 Whilst accommodation providers must have a Tourism NI certificate, the Tourist Accommodation Quality Grading Scheme is voluntary.

-To be recognised under the Tourist Accommodation Quality Grading Scheme, you must meet nationally recognised standards of customer care and quality.
+To recieve your star rating you must meet nationally recognised standards of customer care and quality.

 The assessment criteria will be different for different types of accommodation.
 Entry requirements for hostels will vary greatly from entry requirements for B&Bs and hotels.

-Your star rating – between one to five stars - will depend on the quality scores you receive in your Quality Grading Assessment, carried out by the Tourism NI Quality Assessors.
+Your star rating will depend on the quality scores you receive in your Quality Grading Assessment.
+The assessment will be carried out by the Tourism NI Quality Assessors.
+You will be award a rating between one to five stars.

 The assessment will focus on the quality of your premises and the visitor experience you provide.
-It will be conducted annually and separately from the statutory certification inspection.
+It will be carried out once a year.
+The assessment is separate from the statutory certification inspection.

 For serviced accommodation premises there will be an initial mystery overnight stay.
-The assessor will be ‘incognito’.
-However, you will be made aware of their identity the following morning when the assessor will take you through the assessment process and criteria.
+The assessor will not tell you they are an assessor.
+You will fins this out the next morning when the assessor will take you through the assessment process and criteria.

 When you apply to be assessed under the Quality Grading Scheme, you will incur an assessment fee appropriate to your accommodation category.